StanfordOSAcademySWIProlog/contentteam/README.md

 `courses/1` and `course_ids/1`. `courses/1` can
 be used to get a list of all courses.
 The result is a list with one element per course.
 Each element is a term `course/5`.
-requirement_to_list/3: takes Dept and course ID and able to get all possible combination of prerequisites of that course.
+`requirement_to_list/3`: takes Dept and course ID (in atom) and able to get all possible combination of prerequisites of that course (an atom list).
-requirement_to_string/3: same as above, output combination in string format.
+`requirement_to_string/3`: same as above, output combination in string format.

 ####Handcodeddb are coded with following data format, with arguments:
 #####major/2